 Selecting a Major in the College of Business Administration

 Figuring out what you want to do with your one precious life is a challenging task.
 There are many possibilities and sorting through them is a daunting task.
 Many business school students come to us with “fuzzy goals” and hope to narrow their choices as they go through their college years.
 The problem with this approach is that a late change in your area of study can greatly delay your time to graduation and leave you with gaps in your experience and skill sets as you leave college and enter the marketplace.

-- Complete the Business Common Program Prerequisites with a grade of “C” or better
+- Completion of the Business Common Program Prerequisites with a grade of C or better

 - MAC 1105 College Algebra

 - ACG 2071 Managerial Accounting

 - ECO 2013 Macroeconomics

 - ECO 3401 Quantitative Business Tools I, or (STA 2023 Statistics and MAC 2233 Concepts of Calculus)

 - Completion of the Primary Business Core at UCF or an AACSB accredited institution.
 The Primary Core includes the following five courses: